 Simon & Garfunkel’s music is timeless, with acoustic melodies that stay with you and themes that inform your moods.
-While some critics may argue that as a duo, their sound never evolved at all, and that one Simon & Garfunkel record blends seamlessly with the next, longtime fans prefer to recognize their music as the continual evolving of their craft, where the two kept working toward some admittedly unattainable Zen-like perfection.
-And for many fans, that’s exactly what Simon & Garfunkel’s music represents: a moment of Zen, music you can listen to over and over, regardless of current trends.
-It’s music that you can share with your kids and your parents and your grandparents, and they all get it because, simply, it’s just good.
+While some critics may argue that as a duo, their sound never evolved at all and that one Simon & Garfunkel record blends seamlessly with the following, longtime fans prefer to recognize their music as the continual evolution of their craft, where the two kept working toward some admittedly unattainable Zen-like perfection.
+And for many fans, that’s exactly what Simon & Garfunkel’s music represents: a moment of Zen, music you can listen to repeatedly, regardless of current trends.
+It’s music that you can share with your kids, parents, and grandparents, and they all get it because it’s just good.

 # 10 – The Sound of Silence

-Released toward the end of 1965, “The Sound of Silence” (from 1964’s Wednesday Morning, 3 A.M.) spend several weeks atop the Billboard Hot 100 chart.
-For a subdued folk track, it was extremely well received at the time, though you can understand why.
-The lyrics speak to anyone who has become frustrated with people who simply react rather than think — it’s actually a theme that’s become increasingly relevant as the years have passed.
+Released toward the end of 1965, “The Sound of Silence” (from 1964’s Wednesday Morning, 3 A.M.) spent several weeks atop the Billboard Hot 100 chart.
+It was exceptionally well received at the time for a subdued folk track, though you can understand why.
+The lyrics speak to anyone who has become frustrated with people who react rather than think — a theme that’s become increasingly relevant as the years have passed.

 The building of intensity throughout the song is just so appealing, from the quiet opening of “Hello darkness, my old friend” to the more emotional “And in the naked light I saw / ten thousand people, maybe more” to the nearly cried out insistence that “The words of the prophets are written on the subway walls and tenement halls / And whispered in the sound of silence.”
-Remarkably, writer Paul Simon was able to place all of these intense lyrics over a melody that moves slowly along and builds in intensity at the same time.
+Remarkably, writer Paul Simon placed these intense lyrics over a melody that moves slowly along and builds in intensity simultaneously.
 It’s not an easy accomplishment, but it sounds effortless.

 # 9 – Mrs. Robinson

-More than its lyrical content, though, “Mrs. Robinson” is perhaps best loved for its timeless melody, its walk up guitar line, its easy-to-sing-along-with dee dee dees and doo doo doos, and its coo coo ca choo homage to The Beatles.
+More than its lyrical content, though, “Mrs. Robinson” is perhaps best loved for its timeless melody.
 The Lemonheads had a hit with their cover of the song in 1992, and while Evan Dando certainly did a great job with it, it’s just so hard to top the original Simon & Garfunkel recording.

 # 8 – I Am a Rock

-The guitar noodling that opens the track is great, yet it in no way foreshadows the strength of what’s to come: the insistence that no emotional connections are needed for a man to survive.
-We’ve all felt this way, or tried to convince ourselves that we feel this way, at any rate; we don’t need love, because “I have my books and my poetry to protect me.”
-The theme is 100% relatable, but equally as wonderful is the guitar work and the melody.
+The guitar noodling that opens the track is excellent, yet it in no way foreshadows the strength of what’s to come: the insistence that no emotional connections are needed for a man to survive.
+We’ve all felt this way or tried to convince ourselves that we feel this way; at any rate, we don’t need love because “I have my books and my poetry to protect me.”
+The theme is 100% relatable but equally outstanding as the guitar work and the melody.

-The beat of the insistent high chords following the chorus is irresistible, and Simon and Garfunkel’s harmonizing almost all the way through the song is nearly flawless.
+The beat of the insistent high chords following the chorus is irresistible, and Simon and Garfunkel’s harmonizing almost through the song is nearly flawless.
 The real zing comes at the end, with Simon calmly reminding us that “a rock feels no pain, and an island never cries.”
-Maybe being a rock isn’t so great, but this song absolutely is.

 # 7 – The Only Living Boy in New York